Music Lesson Subsidy Program

 If you are an undergraduate not receiving financial aid from the College or a graduate student, you are only eligible for funding through the Holden Voice Program

-Subsidies help cover a portion of expenses students incur from taking private music lessons (up to six lessons per semetser) during the academic year.
-In general between 50% and 60% of lesson costs are covered per semetser based on financial need.
+Subsidies help cover a portion of expenses students incur from taking private music lessons (up to six lessons per semester) during the academic year.
+In general between 50% and 60% of lesson costs are covered per semester based on financial need.
 The average subsidy is $400 per semester however, where extreme financial need has been determined, larger awards may be granted.* Recipients are selected on the basis of financial need as determined by the University and evidence of ongoing musical commitment and involvement (such as public recitals or performances and participation in Harvard and non-Harvard musical organizations or events.)
 Multiple subsidies for the study of more than one instrument or for instrument and voice study are not provided.

 Recipients select their own teachers, schedule lessons directly with them, and are responsible for handling all payments to teachers.
 The OFA’s online Music Teacher Reference Guide provides a listing of local music instructors who teach, have taught, or are interested in teaching undergraduate students.
 This listing is a resource only.
 Recipients may choose to take lessons from other instructors.